BertrandCaron/jhove/WAVE-hul-Messages.md

 If the repeated chunks contain different data then rendering software could act unpredictably depending on which chunk the software decides to use.

 ### Remediation
 Remove all but one of the repeated chunks.
 If the data contained in each chunk is both different and deemed valuable, copies of the file could be created differing only in which of the chunks they keep.
+To avoid invalidating offset values stored inside certain chunks, repeated chunks can be safely removed by replacing them with Junk ("JUNK") chunks of the same size.

 ## WAVE-HUL-9